rodneyosodo/africastalking-eris-devkit-playground/src/14Shiftregister/README.md

 }

 /*
- * updateShiftRegister() - This function sets the latchPin to low, then calls the Arduino function 'shiftOut' to shift out contents of variable 'leds' in the shift register before putting the 'latchPin' high again.
+ * updateShiftRegister() - This function sets the latchPin to low, then calls the eris-dev-kit function 'shiftOut' to shift out contents of variable 'leds' in the shift register before putting the 'latchPin' high again.
  */
 void updateShiftRegister(){
     digitalWrite(latchPin, LOW);